inside/vim-grep-operator/README.md

     let g:grep_operator = 'Ag'
     let g:grep_operator = 'Ack'

+## Configuration

+Setting the search register allows hlsearch to highlight that pattern.
+It also allows using the n, N motions (find next/previous pattern).
+Handling the hlsearch option is up to you.

+    let g:grep_operator_set_search_register = 1

 ## Examples

 `<leader>giw` will grep the current directory for the word under the cursor and